Pneumonia is named for the way in which a person gets the infection or for the germ that causes it.

 Aspiration pneumonia can cause pus to form in a cavity in the lung.
 When this happens, it's called a lung abscess (AB-ses).

-Several types of bacteria—Legionella pneumophila, mycoplasma pneumonia, and Chlamydophila pneumoniae—cause atypical pneumonia, a type of CAP.
+Several types of bacteria—Legionella pneumophila, Mycoplasma pneumoniae, and Chlamydia pneumoniae—cause atypical pneumonia, a type of CAP.
 Atypical pneumonia is passed from person to person.